subquery/documentation/docs/quickstart/quickstart_chains/avalanche.md

 Mapping functions define how chain data is transformed into the optimised GraphQL entities that we previously defined in the `schema.graphql` file.

-Follow these steps to add a mapping function:

-- Navigate to the default mapping function in the `src/mappings` directory.
+Navigate to the default mapping function in the `src/mappings` directory.
 You will be able to see three exported functions: `handleBlock`, `handleLog`, and `handleTransaction`.
 Delete both the `handleBlock` and `handleTransaction` functions as you will only deal with the `handleLog` function.

-- The `handleLog` function receives event data whenever an event matches the filters, which you specified previously in the `project.yaml`.
+The `handleLog` function receives event data whenever an event matches the filters, which you specified previously in the `project.yaml`.
 Let’s make changes to it, process all `RewardPaid` transaction logs, and save them to the GraphQL entities created earlier.

 Update the `handleLog` function as follows (**note the additional imports**):